ddeveloperr/from-figma-to-code/README.md

 # Figma to code course notes
-This is my notes from the great scrimba.com "Figma to code" course
+This is my code for projects and notes from the great scrimba.com "Figma to code" course
 Location:  https://scrimba.com/learn/figmatocode/